 The Ysleta Independent School district maintains the highest standards in the implementation of its Career and Technical Education (CTE) Programs.
 CTE content includes challenging academic standards and relevant technical knowledge and skills.
-CTE curriculum is design to prepare students for further education and careers in current or emerging professions.
+CTE curriculum is designed to prepare students for further education and careers in current or emerging professions.

 A focused high school path is the road to future success in higher education, workforce training, and career.
 CTE programs of study allows to students the opportunity to earn endorsements, distinguished level of achievement, performance acknowledgements, dual credit, articulated credit, and industry certifications.

 YISD career pathways are geared to help every student, regardless of their college or career plans after high school graduation.

 To provide a positive and supportive environment for students to acquire academic, technological, marketable, and leadership skills empowering them to become productive citizens who value life-long learning in a diverse and changing world.